cloudoptlab/cloudopt-next-docs/html/start-server.md

 Time: ${time}
 ````

+## Hot deployment
+Cloudopt next has built-in hot deployment.
+You need to enable the hot deployment related settings of IDE before using.
+Set the main class to `net.cloudopt.next.web.CloudoptLauncher` and the program arguments to the class with `cloudoptserver.
+Run()` in the operation settings.
+By default, CloudoptSever will restart automatically when the class file in the project changes.

+>If you use kotlin, you may have slow restart.
+You can consider setting it to incremental update or manually compiling modified files.

 ##Complete example

 To facilitate your learning and use, we provide a simple Example that you can obtain by visiting [GitHub] (https://github.com/cloudoptlab/cloudopt-next-example).